about-code/about-code.github.io/_posts/2018-05-22-large-scale-angular_and_cli_v6.md

 ## Summary

 In this post we tried to outline why we think the risks mentioned in the CLI wiki [[1][1]] regarding the way our project sample is being configured and built in [[2][2]] is managable.
 We tried to argue for comparing the risks mentioned in [[1][1]] to the project priorities.
 Further we think testing an app with pre-built packages only from time to time provides a similar level of safety than doing so constantly for every change.
-Nevertheless we cannot yet present a sample project with a package-release workflow supporting those tests.

 ## References